 Our property is completely non smoking.

-We have a semi Mother Earthy Farmlette: Solar electric (grid tie with batteries), solar hot water, small orchard, large veggie garden, creek fed irrigation.
-During the colder months, we heat with a wood stove.
-In the cold season, we prefer a sitter who is comfortable with using one but it's easy to learn to operate.
+We have a semi Mother Earthy Farmlette: Solar electric (grid tie with batteries), solar hot water, small orchard, large veggie garden, creek fed water for the garden, a well potable water.

-We have Wi-Fi (basic), a TV with DVD but do not have cable.
+We have 2 internet providers: satellite and slower DSL, a TV with DVD but do not have cable.
 Your cell will not work but we have a land line for US calls.

-Basic critter care: Feed and water the critters, maintain their litter, walk the dogs, play with the dogs and cats, collect eggs.
-The honey bees don’t need any attention.
+Basic critter care: Feed and water the critters, maintain their litter, walk the dog, play with the dog and cats, collect eggs.

-Basic garden care: Turn irrigation on and off, harvest for yourself.
+Basic garden care: Water and harvest for yourself.

 Critter care you might not expect:

-The ducks have a tiny artificial pond that gets drained each night and refilled each morning.
+The ducks have a tiny artificial pond that gets drained and refilled daily.